bchadfield/csw-website/help/change-content-type-values.markdown

 content that were set as part of the previous content type\'s attributes.

-Only admin and editors are able to change the content type of a content item.
+Only admins can change the content type of a content item.

 Updating a content item\'s content type is a two-step process.